exponea/exponea-android-sdk/Documentation/push-notifications.md

 The SDK already registers the `POST_NOTIFICATIONS` permission.

 The runtime permission dialog to ask the user to grant the permission must be triggered from your application.
-You may use SDK API for that purpose:
+You can use the SDK API for that purpose:

 ```kotlin
 Exponea.requestPushAuthorization(requireContext()) { granted ->